This blog provides information for educational purposes only. Read our complete summary for more info.

 This is one of the first recipes we ever made.
 It was a great recipe to make when we first started out because it is almost fool proof.
 When we made this recipe, we had a fuel alcohol permit and we were in compliance with state and federal regulations.
 We produced, stored, and used this alcohol in accordance with TTB requirements.
 We also kept and reported production logs in accordance with TTB fuel alcohol permit requirements.

 Making this mash literally only took us an hour or so from start to finish, it did not require any special equipment, and it was also almost impossible to screw up.

-Believe it or not, this is probably exactly how commercial vodka is made.
-Though, vodka is distilled several times to a very high proof remove as much aroma and taste as possible from the original mash.
+Believe it or not, this is probably exactly how commercial vodka is made as well!
+Though vodka is distilled several times to a very high proof to remove as much aroma and taste as possible from the original mash.
 They do that because distilling this recipe just once probably wouldn't produce something that tasted or smelled very good.

 8 Pounds Sugar

 Mash Paddle or Spoon